Battle of Vouillé

-The Battle of Vouillé (from Latin Campus Vogladensis) was fought in the northern marches of Visigothic territory, at Vouillé, near Poitiers (Gaul), in the spring of 507 between the Franks, commanded by Clovis, and the Visigoths, commanded by Alaric II.
+The Battle of Vouillé (from Latin Campus Vogladensis) was fought in the northern marches of Visigothic territory, at Vouillé, near Poitiers (Gaul), around Spring 507 between the Franks, commanded by Clovis, and the Visigoths, commanded by Alaric II.
 The Franks' victory resulted in their conquest of Gallia Aquitania and the death of Alaric II.

 Background

-Clovis's earlier victories over the Alemanni east of the Rhine and over the Burgundians in the Rhone Valley made the Franks' growing power begin to pose a threat to Alaric II's territory in Aquitaine and Hispania.
+After Clovis's victories over the Alemanni east of the Rhine and over the Burgundians in the Rhone Valley, the Franks' growing power posed a threat to Alaric II's territory in Aquitaine and Hispania.
 Despite Theodoric the Great's attempts to broker a peace between the factions, Clovis began a campaign to seize Aquitaine and Alaric's center of power in Toulouse.
 Alaric, his army, and a force of Auvergnants militia commanded by Apollinaris of Clermont marched north and met the Frankish army in Gaul.

 Battle

 Clovis's army was slowed by a rain-swollen Vienne River, yet his forces were able to engage the Visigoths south of Vouillé.
 With his missile troops stationed at the rear of his army, Clovis sent the rest of the army forward to fight hand-to-hand with the Visigoths.
 Despite being in a superior army in size and equipment, Alaric's soldiers wavered as all of the Auvergnat commanders except Apollinaris were killed.
 During the melée Clovis allegedly killed the Visigothic king Alaric, whereupon the Visigothic army broke and fled.
 Clovis's army proceeded south and plundered Alaric's treasure at Toulouse.